Babymonster and Gen Z are going to make waves soon. Not for everyone but certainly for Gen Z across the World.

 This Gen Z is still very young and have yet to make their mark in the Corporate World let alone in politics.
 But the online media is different as it welcomes the young readily and offers them a ready made platform for expression.

 Babymonster has yet to officially make their debut and yet has a following outside Korea and Asia.
-And in already mentioned Moldova which is geographically and culturally so distinct to even call it remote.
+How did it cross the borders that fast?

 And already I can tell why Gen Z is so different.
 It also tell me that McKinsey was spot on.